-Deadly nightshade is native to Europe, North Africa and Western Asia, but the plant grows in North America, too.
+Deadly nightshade is native to Europe, North Africa, and Western Asia, but the plant grows in North America as well.
 Its scientific name is Atropa belladonna.
 All parts of the plant are poisonous.

 The flowers of the deadly nightshade plant are bell-shaped and are purple and green in color.
 The large, oval leaves have pointed tips.
 Unripe berries are green.
-As they ripen, the berries become black, shiny and beautiful.
-The deadly nightshade is sometimes called black cherry or devil’s cherries, because although the berries look appetizing they are actually very toxic.
+As they ripen, the berries become black, shiny, and beautiful.
+The deadly nightshade is sometimes called devil’s cherries because although the berries look appetizing they are actually very toxic.

 Not only is eating any part of the deadly nightshade dangerous, but simply touching the plant can be harmful if the skin has cuts.
 There are many possible symptoms of poisoning, including: